USPTO Examiner RAPILLO KRISTINE K - Art Unit 3682

 Interview Effectiveness

-Conducting an examiner interview provides a +10.3% benefit to allowance rate for applications examined by RAPILLO, KRISTINE K. This interview benefit is in the 43% percentile among all examiners.
-Recommendation: Interviews provide a below-average benefit with this examiner.
+Conducting an examiner interview provides a +16.7% benefit to allowance rate for applications examined by RAPILLO, KRISTINE K. This interview benefit is in the 58% percentile among all examiners.
+Recommendation: Interviews provide an above-average benefit with this examiner and are worth considering.

 Request for Continued Examination (RCE) Effectiveness